kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 ```

-5. Fetch information about previously created Runtime, for example by listing all Runtimes
+5. Fetch information about previously created Runtime, for example, by listing all Runtimes.
 ```graphql
 query  {
   runtimes {